vitelabs/vitex-mining-mm/README.md

 ### 1.3 **Somethings to note**
 - The previous cycle starts at 12:00 p.m. yesterday and ends at 12 p.m. today.
 Therefore, the mining results of the previous cycle will be calculated on 13:00 p.m today.
+- the calc results of vx reward can be saved to either DB or CSV File.